xZetsubou/localtuya/documentation/docs/ha_events.md

 === "localtuya_states_update"

     ```yaml title=""
-    # This will only triggeres if status changed.
+    # This will only triggers if status changed.
     trigger:
       - platform: event
         event_type: localtuya_status_update